SEPA Credit Transfer (SCT)

 Standard euro credit transfer — settlement in one business day.
 The default for most B2B and recurring payments.

 An International Bank Account Number (IBAN) is the standardised identifier for a bank account in international payments, defined by ISO 13616 and the European Committee for Banking Standards.
 IBAN issuance is the process by which a bank or licensed payment institution generates a new IBAN for a customer or beneficiary entity, registers it in payment-system directories, and links it to a balance held in the institution's ledger.
-This guide covers IBAN issuance end-to-end, focusing on EU virtual IBANs issued through APIs at scale.
+This guide covers IBAN issuance end-to-end — virtual IBANs and dedicated IBANs — issued through APIs at scale across 15 countries in Europe, the UK, North America and Oceania.

 An IBAN can be up to thirty-four alphanumeric characters.
 The structure is consistent across countries: